 CEO Advania Sweden

-He was CEO and previously Sales & Marketing Director of Caperio, founder and CEO of OBH Nordica AB and CEO of Portal AB
+He was CEO and previously Sales & Marketing Director of Caperio and CEO of OBH Nordica AB and CEO of Portal AB

 Ægir Már Þórisson